-Waterfalls are simply breathtaking, located in the middle of nature, everything is blooming all around and then this view of these huge masses of water that just fall down and bounce in the basins.
-This power that radiates a waterfall is simply indescribable and belongs in any case to a Hawaii vacation to it!
+Waterfalls are simply breathtaking, located in the middle of nature, everything is blooming all around and the view of these huge masses of water that just come down into the basins.
+This power that radiates a waterfall is simply indescribable and has to be a part of any hawaii vacation !

-I would like to tell you today in the blog about the most beautiful waterfalls on the islands.
+Today, I would like to tell you about the most beautiful waterfalls on the islands in this blog.

 On the island Oahu there is the Manoa waterfall, which is also the most famous on Oahu.
-The water of the Manoa waterfall "falls" around the 46 meters and catches everyone with a few drops who approaches it 🙂 It is nice that the waterfall is located right on the outskirts of Honolulu and you can take a bus of the line 5 from the Ala Moana Shopping Center directly to the Manoa Valley can drive.
-(The bus leaves about every hour.)
-The 30 min. climb leads first over normal roads and then through the jungle.
-Here you have the perfect view of Hawaii's fauna and beautiful vegetation.
-The air on the way is fresh and cooler than in the valley, it is humid everywhere and you can see the raindrops on the leaves, here you can really take a breath.
-My tip here for you: Remember sturdy shoes on this Trail.
+The water of the Manoa waterfall "falls" for roughly 46 meters and splashes everyone with a few drops who approaches it 🙂 It is nice that the waterfall is located right on the outside of Honolulu and you can take a bus of the line 5 from the Ala Moana Shopping Center directly to the Manoa Valley (The bus leaves about every hour).
+The 30 min climb first leads over normal roads and then through the jungle afterwards.
+You have the perfect view of Hawaii's fauna and beautiful vegetation here.
+The air on the way is fresher and cooler than in the valley, it is humid everywhere and you can see the raindrops on the leaves.
+You can really catch a breath here.
+My tip for you: Remember to wear sturdy shoes on this trail.
 Because clearly, as the name suggests, the waterfall is in the rainforest.
-It rains often and it is very, very slippery here 😉.
+It rains often and it is very, very slippery 😉

-The waterfalls can be marveled at quite at the beginning of the trail from a distance and thus has the goal in mind, because the way there is often steep, rocky and sometimes narrow.
-Arrived at the destination, the Manoa waterfall shows itself in all its beauty.
-The water runs down from above into a medium-sized basin, but direct access to the waterfall is prohibited because of falling stones.
-In front of the waterfall, however, you can take great photos and cool off with the rippling water.
-Absolutely before hiking the Hawaii weather check, it is in Waikiki sunny, it can be rainy in Manoa Valley.
-A little trick from me: Just take a look at the mountains, if there are dark clouds hanging there, it is probably raining there and you should take the tour postpone.
-The "sweet" among you, should definitely think of the mosquito repellent, because there are many mosquitoes and mosquitoes in the valley.
-Also important, please NEVER drink the water from the waterfalls, it could be provided with bacteria, rather pack enough water in the backpack and take it with you.
+The waterfalls can be marvelled at from a distance right at the beginning of the trail.
+This keeps your goal in mind because the trail is often steep, rocky and sometimes narrow.
+Once you have arrived at the destination, the Manoa waterfall shows itself in all its beauty.
+The water runs down from above into a medium-sized basin but direct access to the waterfall is prohibited because of falling stones.
+In front of the waterfall, however, you can take great photos and cool off with the splashing water.
+Before the hike, definitely check the Hawaiin weather.
+If it is sunny in Waikiki it can be rainy in Manoa Valley.
+A little trick from me: Just take a look at the mountains, if dark clouds are hanging there, it is probably raining and you should postpone the tour The "sweeties" among you should think of the mosquito repellent because there are many mosquitoes in the valley.
+Also important, please NEVER drink water from the waterfalls, it could be filled with bacteria.
+Rather pack enough water in the backpack and take it with you.

-Maui has great waterfalls to offer, among others the Waimoku Waterfall, which is located in the southeast of the island.
+Maui has great waterfalls to offer, for example the Waimoku Waterfall, which is located in the southeast of the island.

-In order to reach the waterfall, one goes on the Pipiwai Trail at Haleakala National Park on a 5.9 km long trail that takes about 2 hours.
-On the journey to the Waimoku waterfall you should definitely put on sturdy shoes again, because the path can often be very muddy and slippery and it happens in rainy weather that you are partly up to the ankles in the mud 🙂 Two bridges - and two river crossings make the hike a varied adventure for everyone.
-Simply ingenious I find that there are four points on the trail where you can see something special.
-Previously, there were even five points, but one has been closed by the state, because it was too dangerous for the public because of falling stones.
+To reach the waterfall, you have to walk the Pipiwai Trail at Haleakala National Park It is a 5.9 km long trail that takes about 2 hours.
+On the journey to the Waimoku waterfall, you should wear sturdy shoes again because the path can often be very muddy and slippery.
+You may be up to the ankles in the mud if it is rainy 🙂 Two bridges and two river crossings make the hike a great adventure for everyone.
+I find it simply amazing that there are four points on the trail where you can see something special.
+Previously, there were even five points, but one point has been closed by the state because it was too dangerous for the public due to falling stones.

-You start climbing at the wooden hut at the parking lot, passing steep cliffs.
-The first stop is best made at the beautiful Banyan tree, a type of fig (Ficus), the tree is huge in size and can not be missed.
+You start climbing at the wooden hut in the parking lot, passing steep cliffs.
+I recommend taking the first stop at the beautiful Banyan tree, a type of fig (Ficus).
+The tree is huge in size and can not be missed.
 Between its many, large branches you can rest briefly or take great photos, wow!
-Then it goes on and it does not take long and you get a great view of the Makahiku waterfall from a distance.
-Third point on the tour is simply insane: where at the beginning you still walk over roads and looked into deep canyons you now come to an Bamboo forest.
-The poles of the bamboo are partly grown so close together that you think it would be already in the middle of the night.
-A super experience to see such high bamboo, where you can then also still go through.
-Be sure to take lots of photos, dear ones!
-Now it goes step by step and you are in front of the mighty Waimoku waterfall, which lets its water fall from 100 meters.
+The hike goes on and after a short while you get a great view of the Makahiku waterfall from a distance.
+The third point on the tour is simply insane: At the beginning, you still walk over roads and looked into deep canyons, now you arrive at a Bamboo forest.
+The poles of the bamboo are partly grown so close together that you might think it is already in the middle of the night.
+A super experience to see such high bamboo, where you can also still walk through.
+Be sure to take lots of photos!
+A few steps further and you are in front of the mighty Waimoku waterfall, which lets its water fall from 100 meters.

 My tip for you: The waterfall on Maui is very famous and also a popular destination with many tour operators, so please leave early and remember the sunscreen, water bottles to drink and bug spray! 😉

-The Opaekaa case is located on the beautiful island Kauai and is one of the most accessible waterfalls on Hawaiiwhich flows into a hidden water basin.
+The Opaekaa Falls are located on the beautiful island Kauai and it is one of the most accessible waterfalls on Hawaii,which flows into a hidden water basin.
 Accessible in this case means that you can see the waterfall directly from the road.
-You would not even have to get out of the car 🙂 A waterfall "drive thru", so to speak 😉
+You would not even have to get out of the car 🙂 A waterfall "drive-thru", so to speak 😉

-At Big Island I would like to present to you the Akaka waterfall introduce.
-On the northern Hamakua coast and 18 km north of Hilo at Akaka Falls State Park are located the Akaka waterfall and the Kahuna Waterfall.
-Since the Kahuna case seems rather small at 30 meters, the Akaka case with proud 135 meters even more and is therefore also the most famous waterfall on Big Island.
-The hiking trail to the waterfalls is not so strenuous and in about 1 hour you reach your destination.
-Thanks to the developed and concrete hiking trails, the tour is even feasible with flip flops 😉 Nature lovers get their money's worth on the entire way to the falls, because it goes through the rainforest.
-Orchids, long hanging fern species and bamboo groves sweeten the way.
-A beautiful, luminous tour through the jungle.
-Simply recommended!
+On Big Island, I would like to present the Akaka Waterfall to you.
+On the northern Hamakua coast and 18 km north of Hilo at Akaka Falls State Park, the Akaka Waterfall and the Kahuna Waterfall are located.
+Since the Kahuna Fall seems rather small at 30 meters, the Akaka Fall impresses even more with proud 135 meters and is, therefore, the most famous waterfall on Big Island.
+The hiking trail to the waterfalls is not so tiring and you reach your destination in about 1 hour.
+Thanks to the developed and concrete hiking trails, the tour is even manageable with flip flops 😉 Nature lovers get their money's worth on the entire way to the falls because the trail goes through the rainforest.
+Orchids, long hanging fern species and bamboo groves decorate the way.
+A beautiful tour through the jungle.
+Highly recommended!

 Who stays dry here? 🙂

-Arrived at the waterfall, you can finally recover from the heat and splash around in the 10 meter wide pool of the Moaula waterfall.
-Simply madness to bathe under a waterfall.
+Once you have arrived at the waterfall, you can finally recover from the heat and swim around in the 10-meter wide pool of the Moaula waterfall.
+Simply amazing to take a bath under a waterfall.

 Which waterfalls do you like the most?
 Maybe others that I have not mentioned?
 Let us know and we'll report on it! 😉